- 28

 Angular 21.2 — Signal Forms Takes the Next Step

-After Angular 21 launched, the Angular team did not stop — Angular 21.2 brought important improvements:
+After Angular 21 launched, the Angular team didn't stop — Angular 21.2 comes with important improvements:

-- SignalFormControl bridge — bridges Signal Forms with existing Reactive Forms, enabling gradual migration without rewriting everything
+- SignalFormControl bridge — a bridge between Signal Forms and legacy Reactive Forms, enabling incremental migration without rewriting everything

-This is a clear signal that Signal Forms will become the future of Angular forms — and the Angular team is building a bridge for a smooth transition.
+This is a clear signal that Signal Forms will become the future of Angular forms — and the Angular team is building bridges for a smooth transition.

-Based on the Angular team's published roadmap, Angular 22 will be the release that makes everything started in Angular 21 stable:
+Based on the roadmap published by the Angular team, Angular 22 will be the release that stabilizes everything started in Angular 21:

 |---|---|---|